2007–2008 Kenyan crisis: Background

 Reports by international observers about manipulations and admissions by members of the Electoral Commission of Kenya that their staff provided them with incorrect figures have further fuelled this anger.
-The violence has been directed mainly against Kikuyus, belonging to the same ethnic group as Kibaki.
+The violence was directed mainly against Kikuyus, belonging to the same ethnic group as Kibaki.

 The violence against Kikuyus occurred all over the country but was higher in areas like the Nairobi slums, Nyanza Province, the Rift Valley, and the Coast, where opposition against Kibaki was particularly strong.
 The ethnically diverse Nairobi slums have also seen violence by Kikuyu-dominated groups—amongst them the infamous Mungiki—against neighbours hailing from western parts of Kenya.

 Timeline

 Map of Kenya, indicating majority per province for the two leading presidential candidates according to disputed official figures.
 Please note that the area size on the map does not indicate population density: the provinces to the East and North East are generally low population density provinces.

 A BBC reporter saw 40 bodies with gunshot wounds in a mortuary in Kisumu, which was the opposition's main base.
 A witness also told them that armed police shot protesters at a rally.
 There were running battles in the Nairobi slums.
 The local KTN television station said that 124 people died nationwide in the first two days of unrest.

 On December 31, 2007, police reported that 40 people were killed in Nairobi and 53 in Kisumu, a major support base for Odinga.
 Four bodies were discovered in Mathare, in Nairobi, seven people were killed in Nakuru, and four people found dead in a village near Kapsabet.